D-side/digital-garden/_notes/KeePass.md

 ### Two-factor authentication

-It handles two-factor authentication based on time-based one-time passwords (TOTP).
+It handles two-factor authentication (2FA) based on time-based one-time passwords (TOTP).

+> The concept is simple: a service generates a random "secret" and shows it to you, you add it to a TOTP generator, and that generator generates short numeric codes based on the obtained secret and current time.
+By providing these codes you prove you have the secret without providing it directly, exposing it to possible eavesdrops.

 [[Security advice]] One could argue that this defeats the purpose of two-factor authentication, when passwords are stored alongside TOTP.
+I disagree.

+- You don't have to keep them in the same database or even on the same devices.
-While I agree, I still consider this a major improvement over just password: it still prevents most attacks based on credential reuse because of TOTP changing over time, adds to complexity of passwords making even rather simple passwords much more robust.
+- Even with one database, I still consider this a major improvement *over just a password*, it still prevents most attacks based on credential reuse because of TOTP changing over time and significantly hardening security even with simple passwords.
 Plus, just the use of password manager on its own makes maintaining of **unique** passwords across services markedly easier.
-The impact that "true 2FA" brings to the table is negligible compared to using a password manager that also handles 2FA.
+The impact that "true 2FA" brings to the table is vastly smaller (though still significant) compared to using a password manager that also handles 2FA.

 That said, there are a few accounts where I still use "true 2FA", where a secret is actually stored in a separate place which is not directly connected to where I input the code.
 I log into these accounts so rarely that I can go through the trouble of obtaining the secret from another place.